ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

   -out server.crt
 ```

-Create a tls secret for the certifiate you created
+Create a TLS secret for the certifiate you have created.

 ```sh
 oc create secret tls pg-tls-secret \